TomBrien/cardiffwaste-ha/README.md

 ### Configuration

 By default, sensors will be created for the next food waste, garden waste, general waste and recycling collections, by default a sensor is not created for the next hygiene waste collection as not all properties receive these.
-You can removed or reenable any of these by clicking on the "Configure" button in the Cardiff Waste panel within Devices & Services form the Configuration menu.
+You can remove or recreate any of these by clicking on the "Configure" button in the Cardiff Waste panel within Devices & Services form the Configuration menu.